 It’s an Itemized Deduction

 Otherwise, you’ll have to itemize your deductions to claim one for charitable giving, and this might not be worth your while, even with the 100 percent rule in place.
-You can itemize or you can claim the standard deduction, but you can’t do both in the same tax year, and the standard deductions for 2020 are pretty hefty, thanks to inflation adjustments and the Tax Cuts and Jobs Act which went into effect in 2018:
+You can itemize or you can claim the standard deduction, but you can’t do both in the same tax year.
+And the standard deductions for 2021 are pretty hefty, thanks to inflation adjustments and the Tax Cuts and Jobs Act that went into effect in 2018:

-The total of all your itemized deductions, including your charitable contributions, would have to exceed these amounts or you’d be paying taxes on more income than you have to.
-Itemizing your deductions involves completing an additional tax form as well: Schedule A.
+The total of all your itemized deductions, including your charitable contributions, would have to exceed these amounts or you’d be paying taxes on more income than you have to if you itemize.
+And itemizing your deductions involves completing an additional tax form as well: Schedule A.

 You must actually make the donation during the tax year in question to be able to claim it, and it’s not just a matter of telling the IRS, “I gave $100 to the XYZ Foundation.”
 The IRS indicates that you should have either written confirmation of the gift from the charity, or a bank or credit card statement that clearly shows the amount and who received the gift.